kavehs87/my3pai-website/docs/TRIP_API.md

 ### Notes

+- Endpoint returns trips from all creators.
+Use `owner.id` to determine ownership and handle UI affordances.
 - **Field Normalization:**
   - `startDate` / `endDate` can be sent as `startDate`/`endDate` (camelCase) or `start_date`/`end_date` (snake_case)
   - `shortThumbnail` / `short_thumbnail` automatically fall back to the main `thumbnail` when omitted